Oluwasetemi/css-note/slides.md

 }
 ```

-But, if you want to add <kbd>animation-delay</kbd> to the shorthand it has to come after the duration so its for best practice to exclude delay from the shothand:
+But, if you want to add `animation-delay` to the shorthand it has to come after the duration so its for best practice to exclude delay from the shothand:

 ```css
 .box {